venkyjntu-git/refute-user-study/Method.md

 all (wrong function name, wrong number of arguments, bad syntax) the student is told only to check the name and arguments, not the underlying Python error.

-Withholding the output is what keeps the step measuring anything.
-If wrong pairs came back with the correct answer attached, a student could copy all three verbatim on the next attempt: the gate would become a formality and `attempt_number` would no longer distinguish "worked it out on reflection" from "transcribed what the system just revealed".
-The real output and the true error text are still recorded server-side for analysis.
+The real output and the true
+error text are still recorded server-side for analysis.
 This mirrors the no-feedback rule in Step 2, for the same reason — later steps have to measure unaided reasoning.